Tips for Creating a Successful Promotion Packet: Suggestions and Ideas

-C. Solicit letters of support.
+D. Solicit letters of support.
+Request letters early in the process (even before you submit your letter of intent.)
 Submit no more than three letters.
 The letters should define the relationship between your work and the writers and provide specific examples of how your work impacted the writers.

 4. Submit Your Packet

-A. Submit one (1) complete packet (with supplemental materials, i.e., bulletins, fact sheets, etc., placed at the back or in a separate binder) including the application forms and one (1) packet on a CD or flash drive including the application forms in one complete Word or PDF file document to Angela Hart.
+A. Submit one (1) complete packet including the application forms in one complete Word or PDF file document to Angela Hart.

 B. Prepare yourself for feedback and look to learn from the experience.